-We assessed the impact of overall chronic cough on health status stratified by sex, age and the diagnosis of COPD or SAD, but not stratified by the diagnosis of asthma, because the sex, age and the diagnosis of COPD or SAD defined by spirometry are objective indicators, while asthma determined by the epidemiological definition is not.
+We assessed the impact of overall chronic cough on health status stratified by sex, age and diagnosis of COPD or SAD, but not stratified by the diagnosis of asthma, because sex, age and diagnosis of COPD or SAD defined by spirometry are objective indicators, while asthma determined by epidemiological definition is not.

-To our knowledge, our study is the first nationally-representative survey reporting the prevalence, risk factors of chronic cough in China, and investigates its impact on health status, healthcare resource use in adults according to age, sex and the diagnosis of COPD or the presence of SAD.
+To our knowledge, our study is the first nationally representative survey reporting the prevalence and risk factors for chronic cough in China, and investigating its impact on health status and healthcare resource use in adults according to age, sex and the diagnosis of COPD or the presence of SAD.
 However, there are some limitations.
 First, chronic cough was defined by period prevalence, not by point prevalence, which is prone to recall bias.
 The definition was also dependent on the duration of cough, which has limited value in disease burden and risk factors.
-Second, similar to other large-scale population-based survey, we did not exclude lung parenchymal diseases by chest radiograph or computed tomography and neither did we pursue the clinical cause(s) of chronic cough.
-Third, we assessed the impact of chronic cough overall on health status in the present study, without considering the synergistic effects of other concomitant symptoms accompanying chronic cough, such as phlegm, dyspnea, and wheeze.
-We recognize that besides cough symptom, other respiratory symptoms such as dyspnea, wheezing, and sputum would also affect worse clinical outcome in subjects with COPD or SAD.
-Thus, whether the impact of chronic cough on health status was independent of cough itself need to be further investigated in future.
+Second, similar to other large-scale population-based surveys, we did not exclude lung parenchymal diseases by chest radiograph or computed tomography and nor did we pursue the clinical cause(s) of chronic cough.
+Third, we assessed the impact of chronic cough overall on health status in the present study, without considering the synergistic effects of other concomitant symptoms accompanying chronic cough, such as phlegm, dyspnoea and wheeze.
+We recognise that besides the cough symptom, other respiratory symptoms such as dyspnoea, wheezing and sputum would also affect a worse clinical outcome in subjects with COPD or SAD.
+Thus, whether the impact of chronic cough on health status is independent of cough itself needs to be further investigated in the future.